List of Neighbours characters introduced in 2013: Jayden Warley

 Three years later, Jayden has a job interview with Amy Williams (Zoe Cramond), which proves difficult going, but she gives him a trial at the builder's yard when he admits that he has struggled to find a job.
 Jayden proves to be a very poor worker and Amy is hard on him, hoping that he will quit, but she ends up with a workplace bullying warning.
 Jayden is later caught working without a hard hat during an inspection.
 Amy struggles to tell Jayden that he is fired, but he realises what she is trying to do and goes to collect his belongings.
 Amy then offers him an apprenticeship, which he accepts.
+Amy develops a crush on Jayden.
 Leo Tanaka (Tim Kano) is injured by some falling concrete slabs and Jayden tells Rafael Humphreys (Ryan Thomas) that his mother asked him to loosen the ratchet straps on the truck carrying the slabs.
 Sue and Jayden are questioned by the police and they later receive a six-month prison sentence each.